The Fault Lines of Finance

 “This is not a moment for nostalgia, but for reinvention.”

 At its core, the Trumpian challenge to economic orthodoxy is not just about tariffs or interest rates.
-It is about who governs the economy: elected officials or unelected central bankers, capital markets or the public interest.
-The President cannot remove the Fed Chair, but he can still attempt to set a new direction– one that prioritises production over portfolios.
+It is about who governs the economy: elected officials or unelected central bankers; capital markets or the public interest.
+The President cannot remove the Fed Chair, but he can still attempt to set a new direction – one that prioritises production over portfolios.

 In this, Mr Trump stands less as an innovator than a reluctant inheritor of a broken system.
 The bubble did not burst because of him.
 It burst because it was a bubble.
-His break with liberal economic orthodoxy may be erratic, even opportunistic.
-But it gestures toward a deeper truth: that the post-1980s consensus – globalisation without guardrails, deregulation without discipline, monetary stimulus without reform – is running on fumes.
+His break with liberal economic orthodoxy may be erratic, even opportunistic, but it gestures toward a deeper truth: that the post-1980s consensus – globalisation without guardrails, deregulation without discipline, monetary stimulus without reform – is running on fumes.

 “Globalisation without discipline is monetary stimulus without reform.”